SteveLauC/Notes/database/bigdata/parquet.md

    }
    ```

-   We can see that nested structure like `Contacts` is supported in parquet.
+   We can see that nested structure like `Contacts` is supported.

 # Phycial Format